econnet/econ/econ-1.0.rst

 - *distribute* profit proportionally

 All these words contain "tribute".
-Therefore the product-related unit of work result is called tribute.
+Therefore the effort to provide the product is called tribute.

 Tributes